mayurankv/Obsidian-Code-Styler/README.md

 You can type markdown links (both internal and external) as well as wikilinks in comments inside codeblocks and they will be rendered as links.
 This can help reference other files.
 Embeds are not supported.

+Note that these links will not show up on the Graph or in Backlinks - this is an upstream issue with Obsidian.
+To get this resolved, please support the forum issue [here](https://forum.obsidian.md/t/api-method-to-add-link-and-have-it-parsed-into-metadatacache/72046).

 ## Codeblock Parameters

 Codeblock parameters are added to the first line of the codeblock following the language.
 They can be added in any order.
 If no language is set, a space should be left after the codeblock delimiter ` ``` ` to indicate that the first parameter is NOT the language of the codeblock.
 Also note that all parameters can be set with either `:` or `=`.